 She is the PI of a NIDA K12 establishing the Yale Drug Use, Addiction, and HIV Research Scholars (Yale-DAHRS) program, a three-year post-doctoral, interdisciplinary, mentored career development program with focused training in prevention and treatment of drug use, addiction, and HIV in general medical settings.
 She is a founding board member of addiction medicine, now recognized as a new specialty/subspecialty by the American Board of Medical Specialties.

-As the chair of emergency medicine, Dr. D’Onofrio’s goals are to provide medical care for the wide range of people who come through its doors—whether it is resuscitating and stabilizing critically ill or injured patients, or assessing and treating non-emergent illness or injuries.
-Many patients have little or no access to care and we have special hours “all day, all night, every day.”
-“Our goals are to take care of the problem and make connections to any services or resources they might need,” says Dr. D’Onofrio.
+As the chair of emergency medicine and chief of emergency services at Yale New Haven Hospital, Dr. D’Onofrio’s goals are to provide quality medical care for the wide range of people who come through its doors—whether it is resuscitating and stabilizing critically ill or injured patients, or assessing and treating nonemergent illness or injuries.
+“The ED offers access to care for all and we have special hours—all day, all night, every day,” she says.
+“Our goal Is to treat the presenting problem and make connections to any services or resources they might need.”

 We have the ability to safe a life whether from an acute illness or injury such as a stroke or heart attack; or individuals presenting with an addiction, she says.
 “We also can prevent a crisis by initiating early treatment for chronic diseases such as hypertension and diabetes.
 Regardless of the severity of the problem, during every shift, emergency physicians make a huge difference in someone’s life.”

 - Albert E. Kent Professor of Emergency Medicine and Professor of Epidemiology (Chronic Diseases)

 - Chair, Department of Emergency Medicine

 Education & Training